jmmv-forestry/website/_posts/2015-09-21-your-english-is-pretty-good-they-said.md

 First of all: the Irish accent, which was nothing like I had heard before in the U.S. nor in any of the language lessons I attended.
 (Mind you, I still cannot parse it fully at times, especially from Irish people outside of Dublin, but I really like the sound of it!)
 Going to the pharmacy, supermarket, etc. was once again challenging, and having phone conversations was hilarious.
 I'm still surprised the first taxi I requested arrived at the right location.

 But there was another issue: the population of the Google Dublin office was incredibly different than what I had been exposed to in the New York office.
-While the New York office was mostly populated by Americans and Asians&mdash;dunno which specific nationalities though&mdash;, the Dublin office was plagued with accents from European countries.
+While the New York office was mostly populated by Americans and Asians---dunno which specific nationalities though---, the Dublin office was plagued with accents from European countries.
 Very different altogether, and each with its own challenges both in accents and in idioms.

 It took weeks to get back to a comfortable level, but it wasn't as difficult as it had previously taken the year before in New York.